Frequently Asked Questions about application, admission and related subjects

 - You can download your proof of enrollment directly from TUMonline.
 This document can be found under "Print Documents" in your TUMonline profile.

-- Along with your proof of enrollment, you will also find a confirmation of enrollment to present to the Deutsche Bahn, as well as your student progress and social security certification for download.
+- Along with your proof of enrollment, you will also find a confirmation of enrollment to present to the Deutsche Bahn, as well as your enrollment record and social security certification for download.

 I am unable to download my student documents.
 What can I do?